Chapter 7. Creating pre-hardened images with image builder OpenSCAP integration

 7.1.
 Differences between Kickstart and pre-hardened images

 For the traditional image creation using a Kickstart file, you have to choose which packages you must install and ensure that the system is not affected by a vulnerability.
-With image builder OpenSCAP integration, you can build security hardened images.
+With the RHEL image builder OpenSCAP integration, you can build security hardened images.
 During the image build process an OSBuild oscap remediation stage runs the OpenSCAP tool in the chroot, on the filesystem tree.
 The OpenSCAP tool runs the standard evaluation for the profile you choose and applies the remediations to the image.
 With this, you can build a more completely hardened image, if you compare it to running the remediation on a live system.

 7.2.
 Installing OpenSCAP